couchbase/couchbase-lite-core/docs/BLIP Protocol.md

 The frame data follows after the header, of course.

-Note that properties are encoded at the message level, not the frame level.
+>**Note:** Properties are encoded at the message level, not the frame level.
 That means that the first frame of a message -- but _only_ the first frame -- will have the properties' byte-count immediately following its header.
 In most cases the properties will appear only in the first frame, but if the encoded properties are too long to fit, the remainder might end up in subsequent frames.

 ### 3.7.
 Flow Control

 Flow control is necessary because different messages can be processed at different rates.
-A process might be receiving two messages at once, and the frames of one message are processed more slowly (maybe they're being written to a file.)
+A process might be receiving two large messages at once, and the frames of one message are processed more slowly (maybe they're being written to a file.)
 If the sender sends those frames too fast, the receiver will have to buffer them and its memory usage will keep going up.
 But the receiver can't just stop reading from the socket, or the other faster message receiver will stop getting data.

 BLIP provides per-message flow control via ACK frames that acknowledge receipt of data from a message.
 There are two types, ACKMSG and ACKRPY, the only difference being whether they acknowledge a MSG or RPY frame.
 The content of an ACK frame is a varint representing the total number of payload bytes received of that message so far.

 * A process receiving a multi-frame message (request or reply) should send an ACK frame every time the number of bytes received exceeds a multiple of some byte interval (currently 50000 bytes.)
 * A process sending a multi-frame message should stop sending frames of that message whenever the number of unacknowledged bytes (bytes sent minus highest byte count received in an ACK) exceeds a threshold (which is currenly 128000 bytes.)
+A message suspended this way is removed from the normal queue (sec.
+3.3) until an ACK with a sufficiently high byte count is received.

 ### 3.8.
 Protocol Error Handling